-first creamy white, later more similarly colored as the cap, sub-decurrent, which means they travel partially down the stem and are fairly crowded.
+first creamy white, later more similarly coloured as the cap, sub-decurrent, which means they travel partially down the stem and are fairly crowded.
 Spores

 are off white.
 Stem

-is similarly colored as the cap or more pallid, smooth and tapers off and darkens toward the base.
+is similarly coloured as the cap or more pallid, smooth and tapers off and darkens toward the base.
 The mushroom has no ring.

 Lactarus hepaticus exudes white milk that stains yellow as it dries.